-CTMP 3410.03: Studies in Contemporary Social and Political Thought in the 20th Century
+CTMP 3410.03: Studies in Contemporary Social and Political Thought

 Topics vary each year.

 Prerequisite: Students must have completed at least two years of university study (minimum 60 credit hours) prior to enrolment.

 NOTE: No more than two studies courses (six credit hours) can be taken for credit towards the Contemporary Studies program.
 Students can enroll only once in CTMP 3410.03.